 Choosing the right no-annual fee travel card for you

 Choosing a no-annual-fee travel rewards card comes down to what benefits are most important to you and how you plan on using the card.
 So before you make that final pick, be sure to ask the following questions:

 What’s the sign-up bonus/welcome offer?

 While it can be tempting to go after a quick points/miles hit, ask whether the amount you have to spend on a card to get the bonus is worth it to you.

 Can I transfer my points/miles to airline or hotel loyalty programs?

-Do points/miles expire and are there quarterly or yearly maximums on what you can earn?
+Do points/miles expire, and are there quarterly or yearly maximums on what you can earn?

 Which card offers the best miles per $1 spent in travel-related categories?

-What travel perks does the card have?
+What travel benefits does the card have?

-Many people don’t know all the travel-related perks their cards have, so you may be leaving great benefits on the table.
+Many people don’t know all the travel-related benefits their cards have, so you may be leaving great benefits on the table.
 Look for things like lost luggage/trip interruption insurance, travel accident insurance car rental loss/damage insurance, roadside assistance and access to a concierge.